By: Sarah Marble/Content Editor

 The 18th annual Tom Bigler Journalism Conference will be held at Wilkes University on Friday, April 26, from 9 a.m. to 2 p.m..
 The event is hosted by the Wilkes University Communication Studies Department.

-Sarah Marble is a first year journalism student.
-She is a heartfelt junior, who enjoys spending her time giving back to others through volunteer work in local hospitals, along with the American Red Cross.
-She values being involved in her community and school as an active leader through Susquehanna County 4-H, the New Milford Rotary, Student Council, and being a Class Officer.
-After graduating high school, she aspires to become a neonatal nurse and be a light to others as her nurses were for the first 52 days of her life.
+Sarah Marble is a senior and a second year journalism student.
+She enjoys spending her time giving back to others.
+She values being involved in her community and school as an active leader.
+After graduating high school, she aspires to become a Registered Nurse and be a light to others.